Holy Virility

-Background on Holy Virility
+Background

 Holy Virility observes the different aspects of male power that is perpetrated on women.
 The book The Social Construction of Masculinity explains how Holy Virility and males are oppressed to measure up to the standards of being an identified male.
 The author Emmanuel Renaud argues that “It is within men’s grasp to reject power relations and begin to behave in a way that is neither hierarchical nor exploitative.”
 The author explores different dynamics and is active in finding knowledge to educate men and women.
-The books main focus is on men’s biological makeup, sexuality, phallic orgasm, language, being a dad/rapist and being married.
+The book's main focus is on men’s biological makeup, sexuality, phallic orgasm, language, being a dad/rapist and being married.
 Emmanuel Reynaud explores and explains how men’s performance in society are supposed to be masculine.
 Emmanuel Reynaud born in France influences and educates the men’s movement in France.
-Today some of the concepts used in the book are seen in today’s society.
+Today, some of the concepts used in the book are seen in today’s society.
 Western and Eastern ideologies of being a man and women are different throughout history.
 Men abuse the power they have and seem hierarchal against women.
 Holy Virility is the social construction of masculinity.
 Men today are taught to act a certain way through gender, men for masculinity and female through acting feminine.
 Although, men and women can put on a performance of opposite genders.
 The Holy Virility explains the reasons why do men act the way they do and give concrete information about men's performance.